-This year’s walk will gather 750 walkers to raise funding for twelve non-profit organizations.
+This year’s walk provided funding for the organizations listed below.
 Each of the organizations funded are a part of a collaborative movement to create a thriving food system for all people in our community.

 The work of organizations funded by the Walk ranges from community gardening and nutrition programs, food pantries and meal programs, to food justice and community development initiatives.
 Each organization aligns with the belief that Good Food is defined as: